The Professorship of African Politics and Development Policy specializes in democratization issues in Africa.

 Projects at a glace

-Within the framework of the Excellence Cluster “Africa Multiple" the Junior Chair addresses interdisciplinary questions of regional integration as part of the project “Multiplicity in Decision-Making of Africa’s Interacting Markets: The Functioning of Community Law, the Role of Market Participants and the Power of Regional Judges (MuDAIMa)".
+Within the framework of the Excellence Cluster “Africa Multiple" the professorship addresses interdisciplinary questions of regional integration as part of the project “Multiplicity in Decision-Making of Africa’s Interacting Markets: The Functioning of Community Law, the Role of Market Participants and the Power of Regional Judges (MuDAIMa)".
 Using a relational approach of political justice research, which was developed together with colleagues from Canberra and Melbourne, the Political Science angle will specifically focus on regional jurisdiction and the appointment politics of regional judges in selected member states.

 Other ongoing research includes matters of electoral performance of incumbent African presidents, the nexus between party competition and electoral turnout in Mauritius and other African democracies as well as the role of local government actors in politics of development.